Susannah is knowledgeable about the dangers of flooding and likes giving advice on how to prepare for floods.

 There are many ways of blocking off and retaining water outside buildings, but one of the most popular ways of keeping the inside of buildings dry is by stacking sandbags around vulnerable areas.

-The best places to find sandbags are usually SES centers, gardening centers, and hardware stores.
+The best places to find sandbags are usually emergency centers, gardening centers, and hardware stores.

 However, sandbags can be a rare commodity when everyone is trying to protect their property, so it's important to be aware of cheap and easy-to-use alternatives for keeping your home dry.

 Below you'll find some basic tips for getting the best use out of household items, as well as sandbags, to keep your house as dry as possible.